wouterj/wouterj.github.io/_posts/2020-04-28-authenticators-new-symfony-security.md

-There also is a `CustomCredentials` class that you can use to call a custom method to check credentials and a `SelfCheckingPassport` in case you don't need Symfony do check any credentials (e.g. when using API tokens).
+There also is a `CustomCredentials` class that you can use to call a custom method to check credentials and a `SelfCheckingPassport` in case you don't need Symfony to check any credentials (e.g. when using API tokens).

 ## Next up